JonathanMSifleet/Servlet-Coursework/Readme.md

 To view your application in the web browser run: - "gcloud app browse --project=servletcoursework-336513"

-11. After accessing the backend URL, open the file from the project root/client/src/constants/endpoints.js
+11. After accessing the backend URL, open the file from the 'project root/client/src/components/RadioGroups/OperationRadioGroup/OperationRadioGroup.tsx'
 12. Replace the existing URL in the root constant to the value of the copied URL with no forward slashes appended to the end of the URL
     - const root = 'https://industrial-pad-336114.nw.r.appspot.com';
     - becomes: